dotlang/language/README.md

 9. You can use chain operator with custom functions as a monadic processing operator.
 For example you can streamline calling mutiple error-prone functions without checking for error on each call (Example 6 and 7).
 10. Name of a function without `()` creates a lambda with appropriate inputs (Example 9 and 10).
 11. You can use chain operator to read from map and array too.
 12. The approach of Example 6 and 7 can also be used to do error checking and early return in case of invalid inputs.
-For example `:: validate_data(x,y,z) ~ errCheck(_, process1(_))`. `errCheck` function checks for the first input.
-If it is marked with error, won't call `process1` function.
+For example `return validate_data(x,y,z) ~ process1(_)`.
+If output of `validate_data` is not what `process1` expects, it will be result of the expression.

 ## Repeated assignment operator